 Why does it matter?

-This metric will help you with capacity planning and measuring the quality of candidates your recruiters are screening.
-If it typically takes 100 screens for one hire and a certain department has opened 15 new headcounts to be filled in this quarter, this is an excellent data point to help you push for additional budget to hire more recruiters or invest in an agency, as the existing team cannot support a headcount search that will require roughly 1,500 screens in less than a quarter (on top of existing searches).
+If it typically takes 100 screens for one hire and a certain department has opened 15 new headcount to be filled in this quarter, this is an excellent data point to help you push for additional budget to hire more recruiters or invest in an agency, as the existing team cannot support a headcount search that will require roughly 1,500 screens in less than a quarter (on top of existing searches).

 How is “conversion from recruiter screen” calculated?